unknownv2/CoreHook/README.md

 - [Credits](#credits)

 # Donations

+Since this project is a fork and all initial credits goes to @unknownv2, please consider donating to the causes he supports.

+I kept them here unmodified:

 If the project has helped you in any way and you want to give back, consider donating to great organizations such as [Black Girls Code](http://www.blackgirlscode.com/donations.html) and [Hack the Hood](https://www.hackthehood.org/donate.html), or volunteering at others like [The Hidden Genius Project](http://www.hiddengeniusproject.org/upcoming-volunteer-opportunities/).

 # Build status